Quick actions using your keyboard

 Ctrl+U = Makes your selection change to Underline

-Tip: Carry out a Ctrl+B on some Bold text and it will remove the bold (Same with Ctrl+I and Ctrl+U)
+Tip: Carry out a Ctrl+B on some text that is already Bold and it will remove the bold (Same with Ctrl+I and Ctrl+U)